Fifa controls African football – former Caf boss

 "Fatma really helped but in six months we had what we wanted so did not extend the mission, but it angered the people of Fifa - Gianni was angry," said Ahmad.

 "Upon leaving the meeting, some Fifa people were telling my colleagues that I had signed my death warrant.
 What is a death warrant in football?
-It is surely to use the Ethics Committee, the lethal weapon they were using at the time."
+It is surely to use the ethics committee, the lethal weapon they were using at the time."

-A month after Africa rejected Fifa's offer, Ahmad was told an ethics investigation had been opened against him, as the Zurich body finally acted on information received from a whistle-blower (then Caf Secretary General Amr Fahmy) one year earlier.
+A month after Africa rejected Fifa's offer, Ahmad was told an ethics investigation had been opened against him, as the Zurich body finally acted on information received from a whistle-blower (then Caf secretary general Amr Fahmy) one year earlier.

-In November 2020, the Ethics Committee then served Ahmad with a five-year ban (and $200,000 fine) after ruling he had breached codes relating to duty of loyalty, offering and accepting gifts, abuse of position and misappropriation of funds.
+In November 2020, the ethics committee then served Ahmad with a five-year ban (and $200,000 fine) after ruling he had breached codes relating to duty of loyalty, offering and accepting gifts, abuse of position and misappropriation of funds.

 Now far removed from football administration, Ahmad claims evidence of the political nature of his ban came when sport's highest legal body, the Court of Arbitration for Sport (Cas), reduced his sanction by over half in 2021.